 Domaine de Suscinio

-The path from Suscinio Castle to the Atlantic Coast passes a protected natural space, including the Suscinio Castle, birdwatching platform, an Atlantic coastal view, and a colourful lagoon.
+The trail from Suscinio Castle to the Atlantic Coast winds through a preserved natural area, featuring Suscinio Castle itself, a birdwatching platform, a stunning view of the Atlantic coastline, and a colourful lagoon.

 Salt Marshes Museum

-The Salt Marshes Museum in Batz-sur-Mer has immense information about how salt-pans operate, the history of Guerande salt, and shares the life of a salt worker in the 19th century.
+The Salt Marshes Museum in Batz-sur-Mer is a collection of information on the inner workings of salt pans, the rich history of Guerande salt, and an immersive journey into the life of a 19th-century salt worker.

 Salt marshes around Guerande